masnottuh/simplesite-repo/README.md

 # simplesite-repo
-demo of knowledge in HTML, CSS, JS, first principles.
+demo of knowledge in HTML, CSS, JS, first principles